-- 4. What can and will be asked at a workers’ compensation deposition?
+- 4. What questions are asked in a workers comp deposition?

 - 5. What happens to the deposition transcript?

-- 7. The importance of a deposition to an injured worker’s claim
+- 7. What is the importance of a deposition to an injured worker’s claim?

 A deposition is the questioning of a witness under oath outside of a courtroom.